 Now that we’ve looked at ways you can have a negative pregnancy test but still be pregnant, let’s look at the alternative, how can you have a negative test but feel pregnant even when you aren’t?

 You have high progesterone.

 Progesterone is the culprit behind many early pregnancy symptoms, though they are often made more severe by the addition of hCG (morning sickness in particular).
-However, it’s not just present in pregnancy, in fact, progesterone is also the culprit behind PMS symptoms.
+However, Progesterone is not just present in pregnancy, in fact, it is also the culprit behind PMS symptoms.

 Progesterone is secreted by the corpus luteum, a structure formed from the burst follicle after you ovulate.
-Its purpose is to maintain your uterine lining for a possible pregnancy, and its levels in non-pregnant women are at their highest just before your period.
+Its purpose is to maintain the uterine lining for a possible pregnancy, and its levels in non-pregnant women are at their highest just before a period.
 Those levels just increase in pregnancy.

 High levels of progesterone can mimic pregnancy symptoms as a result and may cause you to feel pregnant even if you aren’t.
 While this can be indicative of some form of hormonal imbalance, the occasional high progesterone cycle is normal.
 Some of those forms of hormonal imbalance, such as PCOS, can also lead to anovulatory cycles which can lead to seemingly missed periods.

 Finally, while pseudocyesis is more common in dogs and cats as far as full-blown pregnancy symptoms—enlarged uterus and milk production and all—it does also happen in humans where it is more commonly referred to as phantom or false pregnancy.
 Medically documented cases of this phenomenon are rare, and usually occur in cases of severe mental stress (for instance, the loss of a child), however, lesser cases that wouldn’t warrant an actual diagnosis are more common.